niranjanrao1/abhriya.github.io/_posts/2014-09-11-AnnoyingDuplicates.markdown

 It was a hit.

 I could tell immediately that we’d got the audience’s attention.
 That we were solving a problem that mattered to them.
-I spent th next two hours answering enthusiastic questions (through the interpreter, of course) about what else 6degrees could do – our Live network of phonebooks, our Search feature, and our plans for an inbuilt yellow-pages feature.
+I spent the next two hours answering enthusiastic questions (through the interpreter, of course) about what else 6degrees could do – our Live network of phonebooks, our Search feature, and our plans for an inbuilt yellow-pages feature.

 That day was a reminder to me of the power of technology, and ultimately of how similar people are across the world, in many small ways – here I was, a complete stranger from another culture, on my first visit to one of the most enigmatic countries on the tech map, and I realized how the problems that we in the English-speaking world have, find an equal resonance among people from China.
 It was a good reminder, and I felt motivated.